 || Station level triggering of TBB dumps, direct storage to CEP cluster

 Example astronomical applications: Single Source Imaging, Surveys.The interferometric imaging mode provides correlated visibility data (similar to traditional aperture synthesis radio telescope arrays consisting of antenna elements).
-Station beams are transferred to the Central Processing (CEP) facility (currently, an IBM Blue Gene/P computer is used as the correlator) where they are correlated to produce raw visibility data, stored in Measurement Set (MS) format in the post-processing cluster (known as the CEP2 cluster) also located at CEP.
+Station beams are transferred to the Central Processing (CEP) facility (during Cycle 2, COBALT will be used as a correlator) where they are correlated to produce raw visibility data, stored in Measurement Set (MS) format in the post-processing cluster (known as the CEP2 cluster) also located at CEP.

 In LOFAR Version 2.0, two observing modes with associated "recipes" for the imaging pipeline are suggested for targeted observations: